Yuan-Meng/personal_website/content/posts/newgrads.md

 > I got a job working construction <br/> For the Johnstown Company <br/> But lately there ain't been much work <br/> On account of the economy <br/> Now all them things that seemed so important <br/> Well, mister, they vanished right into the air <br/>
 >
-> Is a dream a lie if it don't come true <br/> Or is it something worse <br/> That sends me down to the river <br/> Though I know the river is dry <br/> --- Bruce Springsteen, *The River* (written during the early 1980s recession)
+> Is a dream a lie if it don't come true <br/> Or is it something worse <br/> That sends me down to the river <br/> Though I know the river is dry <br/> <br/>--- Written during the early 1980s recession